microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.7.md

 ```

 Unfortunately in TypeScript these checks could never be properly encoded.
-For loosely-typed code this meant TypeScript was checking less, and for slightly conservative code it often forced users to use type assertions..
+For loosely-typed code this meant TypeScript was checking less, and for slightly conservative code it often forced users to use type assertions.

 ```ts
 function yell(str) {